Samuel Inkoom

 Samuel Inkoom (born 1 June 1989) is a Ghanaian former professional footballer who plays as a defender.
 Between 2008 and 2014, he made 44 appearances scoring 1 goal for the Ghana national team.
-He has played in teams based in 9 different countries, namely Switzerland, Ukraine, France, Greece, United States of America, Portugal, Turkey, Bulgaria and latest in Georgia.
+He has played in teams based in 9 countries, namely Switzerland, Ukraine, France, Greece, United States of America, Portugal, Turkey, Bulgaria and latest in Georgia.

 Club career

 Inkoom began his career with Sekondi Hasaacas in his native Ghana.
 He later moved to Asante Kotoko SC in Ghana.

 On 26 April 2009, it was announced that Inkoom moved for an undisclosed fee from Asante Kotoko to FC Basel in the Swiss Super League on a three-year contract.
 He joined Basel's first team during their 2009–10 season under head coach Thorsten Fink.
 After playing in three test games, Inkoom played his domestic league debut for the club in the away game in the Kybunpark on 12 July 2009 as Basel were defeated 0–2 by St. Gallen.
 At the end of the 2009–10 season he won the Double with his club.
 They won the League Championship title with 3 points advantage over second placed Young Boys.
 The team won the Swiss Cup, winning the final 6–0 against Lausanne-Sport.

 Inkoom scored his first league goal for Basel on 25 September 2010 in the away game in the Letzigrund as his team won 4–1 against rivals Zürich.
 In the 2010–11 Champions League group stage away game on 19 October 2010 Inkoom scored a goal for his team as Basel won 3–1 against Roma.
 On 24 January 2011 left the club.
 During his 18 months with the club, Inkoom played a total of 74 games for Basel scoring just those two goals.
 42 of these games were in the Swiss Super League, three in the Swiss Cup, 19 in the UEFA competitions (Champions League and Europa League) and nine were friendly games.